-Our business depends on economic growth, and we conduct most of our operations and generate most of our revenues in Taiwan.
+Our business depends on economic growth, and we conduct our major operations and businesses in Taiwan.
 We cannot assure you that the economic conditions in Taiwan will continue to improve in the future, and any uncertainty or further deterioration in Taiwan's economic conditions could have a material adverse effect on our financial condition and results of operations.
 In addition, Taiwan's economy is highly dependent on the global technology industry.
-Although we have adopted a variety of measures to mitigate risks associated with the global ICT and technology industry, any downturn in the global ICT and technology industry, including but not limited to, global supply chain disruption, interest rate fluctuation, inflation or deflation and changes in economic, fiscal and monetary policies in major economies, exchange rate fluctuation and risk of recession may have a material adverse effect on Taiwan's economy, which in turn could adversely affect the demand for our products and services.
+Although we have adopted a variety of measures to mitigate risks associated with the global ICT and technology industry, any downturn in the global ICT and technology industry, including but not limited to, global supply chain disruption, tariff increases and trade barriers, interest rate fluctuation, inflation or deflation and changes in economic, fiscal and monetary policies in major economies, exchange rate fluctuation and risk of recession may have a material adverse effect on Taiwan's economy, which in turn could adversely affect the demand for our products and services.

-There are also concerns over tensions, armed conflicts, wars, civil unrest, election results and geopolitical uncertainty in various regions, such as Russia-Ukraine War, Israel-Palestine Conflict, the Middle East, Asia Pacific and the Central Asia region, which have resulted or could result in increased economic volatility and in increasing costs of cybersecurity and network maintenance.
-The economic slowdown in Mainland China and the U.S. could also have a material adverse effect on economies around the world.
+There are also concerns over tensions, armed conflicts, wars, civil unrest, political instability and geopolitical uncertainty in various regions, such as Russia-Ukraine War, Israel-Palestine Conflict, the Middle East, and Asia Pacific, which have resulted or could result in increased economic volatility and in increased costs of cybersecurity and network maintenance.
+The economic slowdown in Mainland China and the uncertainties in U.S. policies could also have a material adverse effect on economies around the world.
 In particular, there have been increasing concerns over the global economic slowdown, disputes between the U.S. and Mainland China and global climate change issues, all of which could cause turbulence in the international and Taiwan's financial markets and the global technology industries.
-Although we conduct most of our operations and generate most of our revenues in Taiwan, any slowdown in global economic growth may materially and adversely affect our financial condition, results of operations and prospects.
+Although we conduct the majority of our operations and generate the majority of our revenues in Taiwan, any slowdown in global economic growth may materially and adversely affect our financial condition, results of operations and prospects.